 The new EU Biodiversity Strategy for 2030 entails ambitious goals to further advance the protection of Europe's nature.
 One of the central elements of the strategy targets is the increase of protected area coverage on land and sea as well as the dedicated designation of strictly protected areas.
-Until 2030, this should cover a minimum of 30 % of the EU's land area and 30 % of the EU's sea area, of which at least 10 % shall be managed via a strict protection regime.
-This goal shall not only be reached by a growing Natura 2000 network but also via nationally designated areas and other effective areabased conservation measures (OECMs).
-The strategy also aims to restore valuable ecosystems at land and sea by increasing organic farming and biodiversity-rich landscape features on agricultural land, halting and reversing the decline of pollinators, reducing the use and risk of pesticides by 50 %, restoring at least 25 000 km of EU rivers to a free-flowing state and even planting three billion trees by 2030.
-This will be further specified in the legally binding restoration law expected in 2022.
+Until 2030, this should cover a minimum of 30% of the EU's land area and 30% of the EU's sea area, of which at least 10% shall be managed via a strict protection regime.
+This goal shall not only be reached by a growing Natura 2000 network but also via nationally designated areas and other effective area-based conservation measures (OECMs).
+The strategy also aims to restore valuable ecosystems at land and sea by increasing organic farming and biodiversity-rich landscape features on agricultural land, halting and reversing the decline of pollinators, reducing the use and risk of pesticides by 50%, restoring at least 25 000 km of EU rivers to a free-flowing state and even planting three billion trees by 2030.
+This will be further specified in the legally binding nature restoration law expected in 2022.
 These restoration efforts will support, inter alia, the connectivity between the natural European land- and seascape, and thus the establishment of the broad Trans-European Nature Network (TEN-N) until 2030.

-The upcoming post-2020 global biodiversity framework that is being developed by Parties of the UN Convention on Biological Diversity (CBD) is expected to mirror the target of 30 % protected land and sea, among many other targets (CBD, 2021).
-The framework will most likely be finalised during the second part of the UN CBD Conference of the Parties in spring 2022.
+The upcoming post-2020 global biodiversity framework that is being developed by Parties of the UN Convention on Biological Diversity (CBD) is expected to mirror the target of 30% protected land and sea, among many other targets (CBD, 2021).
+The framework will most likely be finalised during the second part of the UN CBD Conference of the Parties in December 2022.

-At present, the Natura 2000 network covers over 18 % of the EU's terrestrial area and around 11 % of the EU's seas.
-With the addition of the protected areas that are only designated at the national level, protected land surface in the EU amounts to 26 % (EEA, 2020).
+At present, the Natura 2000 network covers over 18% of the EU's terrestrial area and around 9% of the EU's seas.
+With the addition of the protected areas that are only designated at the national level, protected land surface in the EU amounts to 26% (EEA, 2020).
+The corresponding Emerald network for the whole European continent also includes the Natura 2000 network and covers 11% of the total European area (EEA, 2022).
 A wealth of information on European terrestrial and marine protected areas (e.g. size, status, location and biodiversity) is available, particularly through a great body of research and extensive monitoring and reporting activities by the Member States.
-As such, there are comprehensive databases of protected areas, most importantly the CDDA dataset on nationally designated areas that includes all designated sites from the EEA38 countries and underpins the respective SEBI indicator2.
-Other tools, such as the EEA Natura 2000 Barometer or the Natura 2000 Network Viewer, inform on and present the newest developments on the network.
+As such, there are comprehensive databases of protected areas, most importantly the CDDA dataset on nationally designated areas that includes all designated sites from the EEA38 countries and underpins the respective SEBI indicator1.
+Other tools, such as the EEA Natura 2000 Barometer, the Emerald Barometer, the Natura 2000 Network Viewer or the Emerald Network Viewer, inform on and present the newest developments on the network.

-Still, many aspects - especially qualitative aspects regarding the practical implementation and management on a national and sub-national level - as well as the underlying reasons for similarities and discrepancies among the Member States are often still unknown.
+Still, many aspects - especially qualitative aspects regarding the practical implementation and management on a national and sub-national level - as well as the underlying reasons for similarities and discrepancies among the EU Member States and other EEA38 countries are often still unknown.
 Thus, this study aims to contribute to bridging this knowledge gap.
-Based on a semi-structured survey, this study explores national realities for the Member States, their individual approaches, challenges and successes in the management of protected areas, focusing on six individual topics to gather in-depth insights on current practices:
+Based on a semi-structured survey, this study explores national realities for 27 different European countries, their individual approaches, challenges and successes in the management of protected areas, focusing on six individual topics to gather in-depth insights on current practices: